-Here is a photo exhibit put together by a faculty member in the Human Development department: https://orb.binghamton.edu/guatemalan_forced_migration/.
+Here is a photo exhibit put together by a faculty member in the Human Development department.
 This collection is written in both Spanish and English.

-Broadcasting World Literature (https://orb.binghamton.edu/broadcasting_world_literature/) is a student-led radio show broadcasted on our campus radio station, WHRW.
+Broadcasting World Literature was originally a student-led radio show broadcast on our campus radio station, WHRW, and now a podcast archive.
 The episodes are streamed on the ORB and are also available for download.

-A Math professor creates mathematical sculptures and exhibits them on his personal website and the ORB (https://orb.binghamton.edu/mathematical_sculptures/).
+A Math professor creates mathematical sculptures and exhibits them on his personal website and the ORB.

-The ORB can be a space for hosting journals and have their own section on the ORB: https://orb.binghamton.edu/peer_review_list.html.
-Current editorial support services include design creation for the journal homepage, a submission management system for editors and reviewers, and supplemental support services such as registering ISSN numbers and creating DOIs for articles and supplemental material.
-If you have interest in creating a journal, contact our Director of Assessment and Scholarly Communications, Beth Brown.
+The ORB can be a space for hosting journals and have their own section on the ORB.
+Current editorial support services include design creation for the journal homepage, a submission management system for editors and reviewers and supplemental support services such as registering ISSN numbers and creating DOIs for articles and supplemental material.

 Creating a Scholarly Profile in Our Expert Gallery

 Looking for a place to showcase your expertise and find other faculty and staff with similar research interests on campus?
 Our Expert Gallery Suite complements the ORB, with a built-in API to migrate your works on the ORB to your Expert Gallery profile.
-It also offers space to share older works, curriculum vitaes, biographies, areas of expertise, and research interests.
+It also offers space to share older works, curriculum vitae, biographies, areas of expertise and research interests.
 The Expert Gallery is way for prospective graduate students to match research interests to faculty when applying and for faculty and researchers to find others across departments with shared research interests to work on grants, projects, and other research endeavors.
-Explore our current expert profiles by visiting https://works.bepress.com/experts/binghamton-university-suny/.

 Ready to Share your Work on the ORB?